seenu433/devops-diaries/ci-containers.md

 docker push myregistry.azurecr.io/staicweb:latest
 ```

-Now that we have an image ready, we will attempt to enable continuos deployment on change of configuration or on change of the vendor provided image
+Now that we have an image ready, we will attempt to enable continuous deployment on change of configuration or on change of the vendor provided image

 1. Create a new git repository with the deployment manifest and the configuration files (site.css in this case). [sample] (https://github.com/seenu433/mvc-static-web-ci)
 2. Follow the Gitflow branching strategy by naming the release branch as release-version.
 For ex. release-4.1
 3. Create a release pipeline with the artifacts as the ci git repo
-4. Enable *Continuos Deployment Trigger* with Branch Filter to include all release branches **release/***
+4. Enable *Continuous Deployment Trigger* with Branch Filter to include all release branches **release/***
 5. Add a *Bash Script* task to the deployment stage.
 Use the sample script explained below

 ### Sample Script